gplepage/lsqfit/doc/source/gvar.rst

 Creating Gaussian Variables
 ---------------------------
-An object of type |GVar| represents a single gaussian variable.
+An object of type |GVar| represents a single Gaussian variable.
 Such an object can be created for a single variable, with mean ``xmean`` and standard deviation ``xsdev`` (both scalars), using::